 A. Conditions for a state-prohibited contract (or C8) exception for research and development

 The Board of Visitors, pursuant to the Act, hereby delegates authority to the president of VCU to approve an employee’s personal interest in a research and development contract with VCU.

 C8 exceptions, as permitted under the Act, apply to an employee's personal interest in a contract for research and development between VCU and a business in which the employee or a member of their immediate family has a personal interest only if:

-1. The employee’s personal interest has been disclosed to VCU prior to the time at which the contract is entered into;
+1. The employee’s personal interest has been disclosed to and approved by VCU prior to the time at which the contract is entered into;

 2. The employee promptly files an initial disclosure statement pursuant to § 2.2-3117 and annually thereafter on or before January 15;